Digital Security Explained

 Encryption in transit

-Data is considered “in transit” when it moves between systems—such as from your browser to a website, or between services.
-Encryption in transit helps protect against interception along the path.
+Data is “in transit” when it moves between systems — such as from your browser to a website or between services.
+Encryption in transit helps protect against interception.

 Encryption at rest